jb5k/way_of_stock/InstallGemDependencies.md

 Typically this means installing the native database drivers ([Pg](InstallPg.md) or [FreeTDS](InstallFreeTDS.md) libraries) and [java](InstallJava.md).
 Note that `JAVA_HOME` **MUST** be set if java is used by a Gem dependency.

+[Bundler](http://gembundler.com/) is the tool used to install and manage gem dependencies.
 You _may_ need to install `bundler` if it is not already installed.
 You can check if if `bundler` is installed by running `gem list | grep bundler` and expect to see it output to the console if it is installed.

     $ gem install bundler
     $ rbenv rehash